AxisCommunications/acap-native-sdk-examples/object-detection-cv25/README.md

 #### Setting up the larod interface

-Then similar with [tensorflow-to-larod-cv25](../tensorflow-to-larod-cv25), the [larod](https://axiscommunications.github.io/acap-documentation/docs/api/src/api/larod/html/index.html) interface needs to be set up.
-The [setupLarod](app/object_detection.c#L329) method is used to create a conncection to larod and select the hardware to use the model.
+Then similar with [tensorflow-to-larod-cv25](../tensorflow-to-larod-cv25), the [larod](https://developer.axis.com/acap/api/src/api/larod/html/index.html) interface needs to be set up.
+The [setupLarod](app/object_detection.c#L346) method is used to create a connection to larod and select the hardware to use the model.

 ```c
 int larodModelFd = -1;